Proven Real Estate Lead Generation Strategies: The Multi-Channel System for Predictable Growth

 Proven Real Estate Lead Generation Strategies You Can Run Right Now

 The most reliable lead engines move through three phases.
-Phase one activates warm contacts in your phone, email list, and social connections so referrals and repeats stop leaking away.
-Phase two adds new digital lead sources through traffic, retargeting, and an IDX site that captures and scores interest.
+Phase one activates warm contacts in your phone, email list, past-client list, and social connections so referrals and repeat business stop leaking away.
+Phase two adds new digital lead sources through traffic, retargeting, local content, and an IDX site that captures and scores interest.
 Phase three refines the funnel so more leads become signed clients at a known cost.

 Think of this as a multiplier.
-Warm contacts give you the highest conversion rate.
+Warm contacts give you the highest trust advantage.
 Digital campaigns give you volume.
-Clear follow-up bridges the two.
-The playbook below shows how to talk to these leads without feeling salesy while still pushing conversations toward a clear next step.
+Direct mail gives your name local physical presence.
+Follow-up bridges the gap between awareness and appointment.
+The scripts below show how to move people toward a clear next step without sounding desperate or transactional.

 Script 1